cleafspear/cleafspear.github.io/README.md

 # Beasts-Of-Bermuda-Config-Generator
-the self contained webpage for making and editing config files for the game Beast Of Bermuda
+the self-contained webpage for making and editing config files for the game Beast Of Bermuda

-this configurations Generator/Editor supports the importing and exporting of existing configurations for the game, while provinding a fairly intuitive if simple UI to edit them.
+This configuration Generator/Editor supports importing and exporting an existing configuration file, game.ini, while providing a fairly intuitive, if simple, UI for editing it.